 Connecticut passed a new Paid Family Medical Leave Act that will be entirely funded with employee contributions starting January 1, 2021.
-In an effort to keep our clients updated, we have provided an overview of the new Act and what the expectation is of the employer.
+In an effort to keep our clients updated, we have provided an overview of the new Act and the expectation is of the employer.

-Connecticut’s Paid Family and Medical Leave allows employers to provide employees with paid, job-protected leave for health or family-related reasons.
+Connecticut’s Paid Family and Medical Leave allow employers to provide employees with paid, job-protected leave for health or family-related reasons.
 Employees will be eligible for compensation after they have completed 12 weeks (3 months) of service proceeding the leave request.
 CT PFML is a program that will be entirely funded by employees through a payroll tax deduction beginning in January 2021, with benefits available to eligible employees beginning in January 2022.

 Employers with more than 50 employees are currently required to comply with The Family and Medical Leave Act (FMLA) which entitles eligible employees to take unpaid, job-protected leave for specified family and medical reason.